 I understand when you say about the passion and skills you relate to brand new bands.
 No wonder it’s like that.
 Everybody has to start somehow, somewhere, go through certain stages and phases, which we are probably not very proud of now.
 One gets excited by the fact of playing and not about the way they play.
 Whenever he knows how it is from the ideal, he’ll try hard to reach it.
 It’ll just be a matter of time.
 We can criticize them constructively, but they’re no different than us from that period.
 We know how it was for us and how ambitious we were not to get stuck in a moment.
 It’s much worse if there’s no willingness to develop, but that doesn’t happen too often.

 There’s yet another level we can look at ska from.
 Ska, rocksteady, reggae is just a kind of rhythm that you can play using many various distributions.
 Being authentic while playing them requires being familiar with their complexity.
 You can be a great musician, but if it’s hard for you to sense the opposite rhythm points, this will affect your playing.
 It’s often said that the element which sets the rhythm is the bass line (it’s worse if it’s the upbeat guitar).
 Yes, bass is the base, but together with rhythmic guitar it’s a key factor of a good tune.
 Some musicians will be better at this than others.
 As long as the passion in present, they should carry on!
 Even if we’re going to vote for the worst reggae musician in Poland, you can believe me, he’ll still have some fans.
-And it’s nothing we can do about it.
+And there’s nothing we can do about it.